Skip to main content

 Your teen can post on Facebook or Nextdoor or just have them check the sites regularly.
 They can always ask neighbors if they need any pet help.
 It’s a safe and fun way for your teen to start making some money while still having a free schedule for school and other activities.

-Lawn care all year round
+Lawn care year-round

 Lawn care is one of the biggest go-to’s for teens to make some money.
 They will have work all year and won’t have to worry about bouncing back and forth between side jobs.
 In the spring and summer, they can mow and pick weeds.
 In the fall they can rake leaves.
 In the winter they can shovel and salt driveways and sidewalks.